The Cyprus property sector has grown rapidly since the country joined the European Union in May 2004.

 Some of the best returns can be achieved from Paphos property due to the long tourist season, but this is reflected in high property prices.
 Popular regions of Paphos include, Kato Pafos, Tombs of the Kings, Coral Bay, Sea Caves, Tala, Peyia and anywhere on or near the golf courses.

 Property in Nicosia

-Many offshore companies are based in Limassol – which has a population of around 200,000 inhabitants - whose workers need long-term accommodation.
+Many offshore companies are based in Limassol whose workers need long term accommodation.
 The area has the added attraction of being a coastal resort.

-Located to the southeast of the island, prices of property in Larnacaare around 15 per cent cheaper than Paphos, Limassol and Nicosia, although the construction of a new yacht marina, and port for cruise ships, could drive property prices higher in the long-term.
+Located to the south east of the island, prices of property in Larnaca are cheaper than Paphos, Limassol and Nicosia, although the construction of a new yacht marina, and port for cruise ships, could drive property prices higher in the long term.

 Property in Latchi and Polis

 Cyprus is divided into two areas (Greek Cypriot and Turkish Cypriot), following the 1974 Turkish invasion.
 There is a high element of risk attached to buying property in Northern Cyprus.
 Much of the land and property is, in the eye of the international community, still owned by Greek Cypriots, which can create legal issues for anyone who buys property or land in the occupied areas of Cyprus.